adrian-1990/CI-project-2-JavaScript/README.md

 #### Typography

-* I chose two fonts for the site.
-I wanted there to be a differance between the page header and the body of the game.
+* I chose to use two differant fonts for the site.

 * Title / Headers / Result
   * For the game title, headers in my modal and result area I chose to use **Bebas Neue** as my main font with **cursive** as the backup.